 This recipe makes an easy Mexican meatball soup.
-The meatballs in an authentic Albondigas soup are made using a combination of ground pork and beef.
+The meatballs in an Albondigas soup are often made using a combination of ground pork and beef.
 Cooked white rice is used to bind the meatballs together.

 To switch things up, our meatballs are made with lean ground beef.
 Instead of using rice in the meatballs, our version uses orzo pasta in the broth.
 The meatball mixture binds together will help from Parmesan cheese and heavy cream.

 Here are a few notes on this recipe:

 - This soup works best if you use a lean ground beef.
 If you’d like you can use ground turkey also.
 The meatballs cook right in the soup so you don’t want the extra grease.